TanStack/query/README.md

 ### Ignoring Iframe Focus Events

-A greate use-case for replacing the focus handler is that of iframe events.
+A great use-case for replacing the focus handler is that of iframe events.
 Iframes present problems with detecting window focus by both double-firing events and also firing false-positive events when focusing or using iframes within your app.
 If you experience this, you should use an event handler that ignores these events as much as possible.
 I recommend [this one](https://gist.github.com/tannerlinsley/1d3a2122332107fcd8c9cc379be10d88)!
 It can be set up in the following way:

 ```js
 import { setFocusHandler } from 'react-query'